Balangkas, Valenzuela

 Balangkas is one of the barangays of Valenzuela, Metro Manila, Philippines.
 Balangkas, translated to English means framework.

 Balangkas is also known as the barangay with two fiestas.
-Residents who live in Brgy.
-Balangkas celebrate the feast day of San Jose every May 1.
+Residents celebrate the feast day of San Jose every May 1.
 The fiesta of San Isidro is celebrated every May 15 for residents living in Sitio Bilog.

 Demographics

 The area is 0.7330 km2 with a population of 10,663 with 1,828 households.